wri/Aqueduct30Docker/readme.md

 * The environment description is stored in a Docker file
 * A jupyter notebook can be used to run the code in a virtual machine.

 For steps that do not include code, such as adding columns to a shapefile in QGIS, a description is included to replicate the proces on your local machine.
+Note that this setup is currently not compatible with ArcPY.

 A link to the flowchart: